 Therefore, but also because of very demanding technology and requirements for qualification of planners and service personnel, CO2 technology cannot be regarded as a general replacement for plants using HFC refrigerants.

 Detailed information on this topic would go beyond the scope of this publication.
-In any case, the system and control techniques are substantially different from conventional plants.
+In any case, the system and control techniques differ substantially from conventional plants.
 Already when considering pressure levels as well as volume and mass flow ratios specially developed components, controls, and safety devices as well as suitably dimensioned pipework must be provided.

 For transcritical CO2 applications, BITZER offers a wide range of special compressors.
 Their use is aimed at specific applications, therefore individual examination and assessment are required.